 - If there is No Surviving Spouse, No Lineal Descendants.
 If the decedent left no surviving spouse or lineal descendants, the Florida probate property goes to the decedent’s surviving parents, and if none, then to the decedent’s brothers and sisters and descendants of any deceased brothers or sisters.
 The Florida probate law provides for further disposition if the decedent is survived by none of these.

 - Exceptions to Above.
 The above provisions are subject to certain exceptions for Florida exempt homestead property, exempt personal property, and a statutory allowance to the surviving spouse and any lineal descendants or ascendants the decedent supported.
-Regarding Florida exempt homestead, if titled in the decedent’s name alone, the surviving spouse receives a life estate in the Florida homestead, with the lineal descendants of the deceased spouse receiving the remainder in there in the Florida exempt homestead property upon the death of the surviving spouse.
-If there are no lineal descendants, the surviving spouse receives full ownership of the Florida homestead outright.
+Regarding Florida exempt homestead, if titled in the decedent’s name alone, the surviving spouse receives a life estate in the homestead, with the lineal descendants of the deceased spouse receiving the remainder interest in the Florida exempt homestead property upon the death of the surviving spouse.
+If there are no lineal descendants, the surviving spouse receives full ownership of the homestead outright.

 One of the principal reasons for preparing a last will and testament is to properly provide for the distribution of assets to a descendant who is a minor.
 As you can see, if one does not have a last will and testament, the Florida intestacy statute provides for the distribution of Florida probate assets to your lineal descendants.